How to finance your studies

 The Norwegian government considers access to higher education for all to be such an important part of the Norwegian society that the majority of higher educational institutions in Norway are publicly funded.

 At UiB it's possible to get a quality education without having to pay any tuition fees, and without sacrificing the quality of the education we offer.
 UiB ranks among the top 100 European universities, contains several Research Centres of Excellence, and is the most frequently cited university in Norway.

-The University of Bergen does not offer any scholarships to students.
-Grants and scholarships are only available through short-term mobility programmes, such as the:
+UiB doesn't offer any scholarships, but grants and scholarships are available through short-term mobility programmes, such as the:

 These grants or scholarships are usually awarded automatically to students admitted to the programme through their home institution.